 According to yoga masters, every person has many layers called koshas, literally meaning “sheaths” or “bodies.”
 A person’s outermost layer is a physical layer that makes up the material body.
 The next layer is called pranamayakosha, and is the energy layer that is concerned with prana.
 As the life force, prana is all physical, mental, intellectual, sexual, spiritual, and cosmic energy.
 To us, prana is seen as vigor, vitality, and spirit.
 These two layers are different but connected, which is where alignment comes into play.
-Energy flows like water, and can be impeded by blockages.
+Energy flows like water and can be impeded by blockages.
 Proper alignment allows energy to flow freely throughout the body.

-Iyengar Yoga can strengthen the link between alignment and energy in yet another way.
+Iyengar Yoga poses can strengthen the link between alignment and energy in yet another way.
 The Upanishads tell us that we contain the very essence of nature, and the very essence of the divine, within our bodies.
 When we direct our attention inward, toward our inner layers, we become more aware of the subtle flow of energy within us.

 In his book Light on Life, B.K.S.
 Iyengar says, “We live within our individual consciousness with its limited intelligence, often feeling lonely and puny, when there is a conduit available directly to consciousness and intelligence.
 Through this conduit flows prana, joining each individual among us to the highest original principle of Nature.
 Pranayama is about restoring this conduit so that the intelligence bearing the energy of the macrocosm can illuminate our microcosm.”

 This story was originally published by the Iyengar Yoga National Association of the United States.
-You can view the original article here.

 Learn more from Yoga Vastu and explore the practice of Iyengar Yoga